 Today, the tradition of the Situationists marches on.

-Participating Artists: Art Strike’s Back, Craig Baldwin, Billboard Liberation Front, Evan Bissell, L.M.
-Bogad, Packard Jennings, Negativland, Stephanie Rothenberg, and Kal Spelletich.
+In the Gallery: Art Strike’s Back, Craig Baldwin, Billboard Liberation Front, Evan Bissell, L.M.
+Bogad, Packard Jennings, Negativland, Stephanie Rothenberg, Kal Spelletich, and Winston Smith.

-From the Archives: Council for the Eruption of the Marvelous, Point Blank, Processed World, Cacophony Society, Suicide Club, Plagiarism Festival 1988, The Washington Hillbillaries: The A Teams 1993, Council for the Eruption of the Marvelous, Call It Sleep, and more…
+From the Archives: Council for the Eruption of the Marvelous, Point Blank, Processed World, Cacophony Society, Suicide Club, Plagiarism Festival 1988, The Washington Hillbillaries: The A Teams 1993, Council for the Eruption of the Marvelous, Call It Sleep, The Urban Rats, Ken Knabb/Bureau of Public Secrets, La société du spectacle (1st edition, 3rd printing,) Internationale Situationniste (revue, issue #9,) Pour le Pouvoir des Conseils Ouvriers, Original poster from May ’68 French student protests, and more…

 Performances & Actions: Shelley Harrison, Alexander Brown, Guillermo Galindo, ReadyMaids (Anna Muselmann and Rachael Cleveland), Chris Treggiari & Peter Foucault, Finishing School, WIGband, L.M.
 Bogad, Si-si Dance & Performance Art Project, Krista DeNio & Stephanie DeMott, and being_sound.

-Talks: Howard Besser, Dore Bowen, Chris Carlsson, Ken Knabb, Stephen Perkins, Konrad Steiner, and V. Vale
+Talks: Howard Besser, Chris Carlsson, Ken Knabb, Stephen Perkins, Konrad Steiner, Kal Spelletich, Eddie Yuen, and V. Vale

 The New Situationists Podcast: Isaac Cronin on The Brilliant.
 The Brilliant podcast is a way to have a deeper conversations than allowed in the text boxes of websites.